-Every teacher shall maintain an evaluation record for each student in the teacher's classroom.
-The final grade assigned by the teacher cannot be changed by a District administrator without notifying the teacher.
-Reasons for changing a student's final grade include:

-- A miscalculation of test scores - · A technical error in assigning a particular grade or score - The teacher agrees that the student may do extra work - Assignment and its evaluation affects the grade - · An inappropriate grading system used to determine the grade or - An inappropriate grade based on an appropriate grading system

-Should a grade change be made, the administrator making the change must sign the changed record.

-It is the policy of the Board of Education not to promote students to the next higher grade level based upon age or any other social reasons not related to the academic performance of the students.
-The decision to promote or retain students in any class shall be based on successful completion of the curriculum, attendance, performance based on the Illinois Standards and Assessment Tests and the District's national standardized achievement test, and principal and teacher observation, assessment and recommendation.
-The Administration will determine the weight to be given to these criteria.
+- Every teacher shall maintain an evaluation record for each student in the teacher's classroom. - The final grade assigned by the teacher cannot be changed by an administrator without notifying the teacher.
+Reasons for changing a student's final grade include: - · a miscalculation of test scores; - a technical error in assigning a particular grade or score; - the teacher agrees that the student may do an extra work assignment and its evaluation impacts the grade; - an inappropriate grading system used to determine the grade; or - an inappropriate grade based on an appropriate grading system. - Should a grade change be made, the administrator making the change must sign the changed record. - It is the policy of the Board of Education not to promote students to the next higher grade level based upon age or any other social reasons not related to the academic performance of the students.
+The decision to promote or retain students in any class shall be based on successful completion of the curriculum, attendance, performance based on the Illinois Standards and Assessment Tests and the District's national standardized achievement test, principal and teacher observation, assessment and recommendation.
+The administration will determine the weight to be given these criteria.